Discover more from The Retroist

 Vampire-themed Video Game Box Art

 “Thank you for calling Vampire Technical support, my name is Vlad, how can I assist you this evening?
-Hmmmm, okay, have you unplugged your fangs and them plugged them back into you victim and blood is still not flowing?
+Hmmmm, okay, have you unplugged your fangs and then plugged them back into your victim and blood is still not flowing?
 No, okay.
 Is this person your first victim of the evening?
 Did you use your enthralling gaze after your Bat shapeshifting?
 I am going to need you to find the blood time type and place of origin of your victim.
-While you do this I am going to place you on hold and prep an on sight visit from one of our In the Field Victim Blood Flow specialists, just in case we are unable to resolve the issue over the phone.”
+While you do this, I am going to place you on hold and prep an on site visit from one of our In the Field Victim Blood Flow specialists, just in case we are unable to resolve the issue over the phone.”

 The Astonishing Adventures of Mr. Weems and the She Vampires

 Sit back, relax and take a moment to enjoy every little bit of this cover.
 Go ahead, I’ll wait.

 Behold our little nebbish hero, his plain blue suit, this 1950′s reporter glasses and bizarre Tommy Gun with a revolver cylinder in it.
 Inspires fear in the hearts of all vampires, huh?
 Speaking of the vampires, our titular She Vampires, how did the one on the right fit in that coffin?
 Are they collapsible?
 In the end, does it matter?